Meningoencephalomyelitis (Inflammation of the meninges, brain, and spinal cord) in Dogs

 There are various causes of meningoencephalomyelitis in dogs, which can be broadly divided into infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. and non-infectious categories.
 InfectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. causes can be triggered by viruses, bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., fungi, or parasites.
 Common infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. agents include canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. distemper virusA virus is a microscopic infectious particle that cannot reproduce on its own and must infect a host cell to produce new virus particles.
 Viruses can cause a variety of diseases in humans, animals, and plants. and canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus.
 Non-infectious causes are often immune-mediated, where the dog’s body mistakenly attacks its own nerve cells.

 Genetic and environmental factors also play a role.
-Certain dog breeds are more prone to developing this condition, indicating a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Certain dog breeds are more susceptible to developing this condition, indicating a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..
 Environmental factors, such as contact with infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. agents and immune disorders, can further increase the risk.

 Symptoms